 What Is A Homebuyers Survey?

 A home buyers survey is completed to produce a homebuyers report by a professional surveyor.
 They will examine and identify any problems that may exist in the property that you are looking to purchase.
-The finished report will outline any problems that have been found, such as damp and subsidence.
+The finished report will outline any problems that have been found, such as dampness and subsidence.

-To avoid any legal problems with the seller later, the home survey is best carried out before you exchange contracts with the homeowner, as you will then have informed knowledge about the property before the exchange takes place.
+To avoid any legal problems with the seller later, the house survey is best carried out before you exchange contracts with the homeowner, as you will then have informed knowledge about the property before the exchange takes place.

 What Is Included In A Homebuyer Survey?